 Qualifying Status is awarded to students who have a minimum GPA of 3.00 (on a 4.00 Scale) at the undergraduate level but require the completion of prerequisites prior to admission to a degree program.
-The prerequisites are specified by the degree program, refer to the department's section of the catalog.
+The degree program specifies the prerequisites.
+Please refer to the department's section of the catalog.

-Conditional status may be assigned to students who possess a cumulative GPA of at least 2.50 - 2.99 at the undergraduate level (on 4.0 scale) and are admitted to a degree program.
-Students must earn regular status in the first semester of full-time enrollment, or in the first 12 hours of part-time enrollment by acquiring a GPA of 3.00 in the first 12 hours of graduate work.
+Conditional Status may be assigned to students who possess a cumulative GPA of at least 2.50-2.99 at the undergraduate level (on a 4.0 scale) and are admitted to a degree program.
+Students must earn regular status in the first semester of full time enrollment (i.e. a minimum of 9 CREDIT hours during the semester of enrollment), or in the first 12 CREDIT hours of part-time enrollment by acquiring a GPA of 3.00 in the first 12 hours of graduate work (i.e. 3.00 semester GPA for first and next semester).
+During the period of "conditional status", students may not earn a letter grade of "C" or lower.

-Non-Degree Status at the Masters-level
+Non-Degree Status at the Masters- level